Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

-For our study, we followed Kitchenham's guidelines \cite{systematic} to discover and survey the current state of the art, comprising of 78 distinct studies, extracted from a corpus of 237 initially discovered publications.
-We identify common applications of behavioral data, to extract sensible measures of utility, as well as common privacy threats with corresponding adversary models.
-We define a taxonomy of anonymization approaches, informed by the related work from the fields of database publication and anonymous communications.
-We then provide a detailed overview of the different anonymization approaches, sorted by the trait they aim to protect.
-We provide insight into the corresponding applications that define utility metrics, and into the privacy threats, privacy goals, applied anonymization concepts, and the evaluation the corresponding scientists performed, together with the data they chose for their studies.
-Our main findings are that some traits (e.g., voice) received a lot of research interest while others are mostly neglected (e.g., brain activity, eye-gaze).
-One reason we found for this is the lack of available datasets for these neglect traits.
-Further, we find that the general evaluation methodology for behavioral biometric anonymization can be improved by taking stronger adversaries into account.
+We identify common applications that process behavioral data, to extract sensible measures of utility, as well as common privacy threats with corresponding adversary models.
+We define two taxonomies of anonymization approaches the first defined by how the anonymization transform the data and the second by which anonymization goal it seeks to protect. \del{We define a taxonomy of anonymization approaches, informed by the related work from the fields of statistical disclosure control and anonymous communications.} Next, we provide a detailed overview of the different anonymization approaches, sorted by the trait they aim to protect.
+We provide insight into the corresponding applications that define \del{utility metric}the utility, and into the privacy threats, privacy goals, applied anonymization concepts, and the evaluation the corresponding scientists performed, together with the data they chose for their studies. \del{Our main findings are that some traits (e.g., voice) received a lot of research interest while others are mostly neglected (e.g., brain activity, eye-gaze).
+One reason we found for this is the lack of available datasets for these neglect traits.}

+Our main findings are that the underlying concepts that are used for anonymizing behavioral biometric data are independent of the biometric trait.
+This allows us to identify biometric traits for which specific anonymization concepts have not yet been tested.
+Further, we find that the general evaluation methodology for behavioral biometric anonymization implies a weak adversary and must be improved to give a good assessment of the privacy protection.

 The rest of the article is organized as follows: \cref{sec:background} describes the background on privacy terminology, as well as the related work and our survey approach. \cref{sec:apps_and_privacy} introduces behavioral data, applications, and related privacy concerns.
 We define our taxonomy of concepts in \cref{sec:taxonomy}, and survey the field, sorting anonymization techniques by the trait the authors addressed and the conceptual approach taken, in \cref{sec:techniques}.
 We discuss our insights and general lessons learned in \cref{sec:discussion} and conclude the article with a summary in \cref{sec:conclusion}.